mathematicalthinking/encompass/UPGRADE_NOTES.md

 # Possible future upgrades

+## Use of window.location.href =

+This is a hard reset of the location.
+We should instead be using the router service to do a transition to a particular route as per router.js.

 ## Model definitions

 All hasMany and belongsTo relationships should specify inverse and async options explicitly.
 Not doing so is deprecated.